Ollama-Agent-Roll-Cage/agentChef/docs/future_archetypes_docs.md

 ## Future Archetypes

-While UDRAGS provides a comprehensive research-generate-augment-analyze-clean pipeline, we expect users to develop various specialized archetypes as the field evolves:
+While ragchef provides a comprehensive research-generate-augment-analyze-clean pipeline, we expect users to develop various specialized archetypes as the field evolves:

 ### 1. Recursive Self-Improvement Pipeline (RSIP)